prokoudine/ardour-tutorial/content/saving-sessions/saving-a-session/index.en.md

 ## Continuing

-Saving an entire allows you to open it again at a later time.
-However, if you would like to preserve a certain state that your is in, to be able to return to that state later on after you have made changes, then please continue to the next session called _Saving  a Snapshot_.
+Saving an entire session allows you to open it again at a later time.
+However, if you would like to preserve a certain state that your session is in, to be able to return to that state later on after you have made changes, then please continue to the next section called _Saving a Snapshot_.

 Next: [SAVING A SNAPSHOT](../saving-a-snapshot)